entando/entando-docs/vuepress/docs/next/tutorials/consume/solr.md

 ```
 For more information, see the [Solr Getting Started page](https://solr.apache.org/guide/7_3/solr-tutorial.html).

-2. Install the Solr and Zookeeper CRDs
+2. Install the Solr and Zookeeper CRDs. **Note:** creating the CRDs and installing the operators is done at the cluster level and will require cluster-level permissions.
 ```
 kubectl create -f https://solr.apache.org/operator/downloads/crds/v0.5.0/all-with-dependencies.yaml
 ```
-3. Install the Solr operator and Zookeeper Operator
+3. Install the Solr and Zookeeper operators
 ```
 helm install solr-operator apache-solr/solr-operator --version 0.5.0
 ```